A Radio Interview with Tomasio Rubinshtein (English Subtitles Included)

-Shortly before Israel was quarantined due to the Corona Virus, Radio host and musician Nir Fura-i has interviewed me in his internet radio show "A Cup of Coffee With Nir Fura-i", an interview that lasted 10 minutes, where I talked about philosophy and generally introduced myself.
+Shortly before Israel was quarantined due to the Corona Virus, Radio host and musician Nir Forrai has interviewed me in his internet radio show "A Cup of Coffee with Nir Forrai", an interview that lasted 10 minutes, where I talked about philosophy and generally introduced myself.
 Below is the audio recording in Hebrew that I have translated in English for general accessibility.
-Enjoy! he translation is below the video.
+Enjoy!
+The translation is below the video.

-Fura-i: Now, dear listeners, I'd like to interview Tomasio Rubinshtein, a philosopher that published 6 books.
-We shall accomadate him and ask him a few questions.
+Forrai: Now, dear listeners, I'd like to interview Tomasio Rubinshtein, a philosopher who has published six books.
+We're happy to have him here and we'll be asking him a few questions.
 Hello, Tomasio, welcome to the studio.

 Rubinshtein: Thanks a lot, hello.
 Glad to be here, drinking coffee with you.

-Fura-i: You're welcome.
-Firstly I'd like to ask you where are you from in Israel, what are your activities today; tell us about yourself.
+Forrai: You're welcome.
+First, I'd like to ask you where you are from in Israel, what you do today, and tell us a little bit about yourself.

-Rubinshtein: As you said, my name's Tomasio Rubinshtein, I'm from the central district of Israel.
-As of now I'm mainly a website manager, and recently I completed an enterpanourship course for people with disabilities, organized by a company called WinWork.
-It really halped me and currently I await its next segment.
+Rubinshtein: As you said, my name is Tomasio Rubinshtein, I'm from the central district of Israel.
+I'm currently a website manager, and I recently completed an entrepreneurship course for people with disabilities, organized by a company called WinWork.
+It really helped me, and I'm currently awaiting its next segment.

-Fura-i: Very nice.
-So you are a philosopher, a writer; tell us when you started writing, when you learned the subject?
-What's actually your philosophical statement?
-Talk freely.
+Forrai: Very nice.
+So, you're a philosopher and a writer.
+Tell us when you started writing, when you learned the subject, and what your philosophical statement is.
+Feel free to talk freely.

-Fura-i: So what're you saying is what actually percieved by some, not by everyone, is that they don't want to be alone because they want to avoid from being lonely and solitude is bothersome -- and you're claiming that solitude is a part of something which is indeed vital and positive, even possible to develop.
+Forrai: So, what you're saying is that some people don't want to be alone because they want to avoid loneliness and solitude is bothersome, and you're claiming that solitude is a part of something that is indeed vital and positive, even possible to develop.
 That's your thesis.

-Rubinshtein: Definately.
-I believe solitude is something that can be handled, not necessarily through escaping to the company of other than ourselves.
-The negative aspect of solitude, AKA loneliness, could actually be a product of an inner void, and if we are to fill that void independently, not only we'll increase our freedom from others, but generally become happier beings.
+Rubinshtein: Definitely.
+I believe that solitude is something that can be managed, not necessarily through escaping to the company of others.
+The negative aspect of solitude, AKA loneliness, could actually be a product of an inner void, and if we are to fill that void independently, not only will we increase our freedom from others, but generally become happier beings.

-Fura-i: Very well.
+Forrai: Very well.
 I have another question to ask you.
-What books have you published thus far in philosophy, where they could be bought?
+What books have you published thus far in philosophy, and where can they be bought?

-Fura-i: Alright, very interesting, very fascinating, philosophy which come from the mind.
-Now I'd like to ask you what is your dream in life, what do you want that'll happen to you later in life?
+Forrai: Alright, very interesting, very fascinating philosophy which comes from the mind.
+Now I'd like to ask you what is your dream in life, what do you want to happen to you later in life?

 Rubinshtein: Generally, beyond my ambition to be globally recognized as a philosopher, my ambitions are quite humble.
 I just want to come to a state of being where I'll be able to make a living out of my website, from the content I provide to the world, and ultimately that I'll be able to live on my own and spend the rest of my life in peace and harmony with the world.

-Fura-i: It can indeed be claimed that many people would aspire to just that.
-Now, how does your personal life is mixed with your writing, what can you say about their relations with one another, and generally tell us more about yourself so we'll be able to know you better.
+Forrai: It can indeed be claimed that many people would aspire to just that.
+Now, how does your personal life mix with your writing, what can you say about their relations with one another, and generally tell us more about yourself, so we'll be able to know you better.

 Rubinshtein: Gladly.
-If you'd like to read my content and you know English, or you have an application on either computer or phone that allows you to translate the content I provide to you in other languages you're more proficient in, feel free to take a look at my articles on Philosocom.com, there are much articles to be read, and recently I also wrote some articles on the Corona virus, and the connection between isolation and the COVID19, and the importance of being alone in these severe times we are in.
+If you'd like to read my content, and you know English, or you have an application on either computer or phone that allows you to translate the content I provide to you in other languages you're more proficient in, feel free to take a look at my articles on Philosocom.com, there are many articles to be read, and recently I also wrote some articles on the Coronavirus, and the connection between isolation and the COVID-19, and the importance of being alone in these severe times we are in.
 And yeah, thank you very much Nir for inviting me here to your studio.

-Fura-i: Yes, indeed Tomasio and thank you for being here.
+Forrai: Yes, indeed, Tomasio.
+Thank you for being here.